 An ecological threshold has been crossed and a significant amount of production and diversity has been lost when compared to the Reference state.
-Significant biotic and edaphic (soil characteristics) changes have negatively impacted energy flow and nutrient and hydrologic cycles.
-The loss of functional/structural groups such as cool-season and warm-season midgrass reduces the biodiversity and productivity of this site.
+Significant biotic and edaphic (soil characteristic) changes have negatively impacted energy flow and nutrient and hydrologic cycles.
+This is a very stable state, resistant to change due to the high tolerance of blue grama and buffalograss to grazing, the development of a shallow root system (aka rootpan), and subsequent changes in hydrology and nutrient cycling.
+The reduction of other functional/structural groups such as cool-season bunchgrasses, warmseason bunchgrasses, forbs, and shrubs, reduces the biodiversity and productivity of this site.